Babies and heat waves - What can I do when my child is too warm?

 Body temperature above 40 degrees

 Babies can also become dehydrated when it’s too hot.
 Look out for dark urine and them producing less pee than usual.
 However, fatigue, dry mouth, headaches, and dizziness (the last two being more difficult too spot with infants) are also other symptoms of dehydration.

 What can you do if your baby is too hot?

 1. Move to the shade!
 As much as we may want to savour the sun and stay in it, it's recommended to move to the shade when the sun's rays are strongest.
 With a SleepCarrier and its convenient handles, you can effortlessly move your little one to a shadier spot.

 4. Keep it cool in the stroller.
-Strollers and pushchairs are great for keeping your baby shaded during heat.
-But it’s important to make sure any bedding used is not too warm and the opening is not covered.
+Strollers and pushchairs are great for keeping your baby shaded during the heat.
+But it's important to make sure any bedding used is not too warm and the opening is not covered.
 Meaning air is able to circulate in the stroller.
-The bed section of the Babynest SleepCarrier is made of cotton and the long sides of an airmesh.
+The bed section of the Babynest SleepCarrier is made of cotton and has the long sides of an airmesh.
 This makes for a soft and airy base for your baby to sleep on during the summer.

 5. Protect your baby's head with a sun hat.
 A baby's head should always be covered in the sun.
 Therefore, you should always make sure that your baby wears a sun hat, along with loose-fitting and airy clothes.
 One tip is to choose a model with a wide brim and UV protection, which can be easily adjusted.